yochaigal/cairn/resources/frequently-asked-questions.md

  **Barry**: _"All right, here's the plan: I'll climb up one of these trees above the plant and drape my blanket over it, blocking the sunlight.
 Hopefully that'll make the pods close up!"_

- **Barry**: _"All right, here's the plan: I'll climb up one of these trees above the plant and drape my blanket over it, blocking the sunlight.
-Hopefully that'll make the pods close up!"_

 **Warden**: _"You carefully lay your sleeping blanket between to trunks, casting a shadow over the blue pods of the plant below.
 Immediately they begin to close, just enough to allow a careful person to squeeze around them."_

 **Esther**: _"Excellent.
 I'm going to carefully extract one of the leaves for later use, then move on."_